MicahElliott/flowrist/README.md

   reverse-symmetric-stagger keyboard where SFBs can be good
 - the `z` I end up using is actually a `gk` combo (and work surprisingly well)

+There is a (barely scrutable) [example QMK implementation of Flowrist for Anatak][17], with _magic_ and _adaptive_, where the mapping is upside-down (note you're on the `thumbin` branch).

-Caveat about the designer: I am not a speedy typist; have only gotten to 100 wpm on qwerty, same on Colemak, and typically only take my own designs to 60 before getting distracted and making more changes.
+Caveat about the designer: I am not a speedy typist; have only gotten to 100 wpm on qwerty, same on Colemak, and typically only take my own designs and others to 60 before getting distracted and regressing to more changes.
 It's taken me ~5 significant iterations over 6 months to arrive at _Flowrist_.
-After a few weeks on Flowrist I have had some bursts to 120, and that feels promising.
+After a few weeks on Flowrist I have had some bursts to 120, and didn't feel any obvious bottlenecks that would limit faster fingers from going further.
+It has been tested by me on up to English-5k, plus all the potentially awkward trigrams from [this post][12].
+I'm obviously biased, but this is the most comfortable my wrists have felt on any of the many layouts I've tried in anger.

 ## Defying the analyzers